 The world is on course for a 3.7-4.8°C temperature increase by 2100, which would cause catastrophic and irreparable damage – wiping away coastlines and turning our forests into savannahs.
 Even commitments made under the 2015 Paris Agreement fall far short of the cuts required to limit warming to a relatively safer 1.5°C. Meanwhile, 800 million people globally are already suffering the impacts of climate change, which will endure for the next century or more due to the cumulative impact of emissions already in the atmosphere.

 Conservation International envisions a fundamental shift in how nature is leveraged as a solution to climate change.
-We seek to end all loss of high-carbon ecosystems such as primary forests, peatlands and mangroves, while enabling degraded ecosystems to recover, removing an incredible amount carbon from the atmosphere through restoration.
+We seek to end all loss of high-carbon ecosystems such as primary forests, peatlands and mangroves, while enabling degraded ecosystems to recover, removing an incredible amount of carbon from the atmosphere through restoration.
 At the same time, we seek to maximize nature’s role in helping vulnerable populations adapt to present and future climate impacts.

 How We Work